The YesBus Story

 Now, if you're the romantic type you might be thinking 'eh up, this story is getting exciting.'
 Especially when you hear that just two months later Chris joined Dave in a paddle down the Mississippi, with fires on the beach every night and starry skies and...

 Stop.
 You're getting distracted!
 But you do have a point - campfires ARE cool!
-Every evening on the Mississippi Chris took it upon himself to bound gather firewood and industriously stoke the flames.
+Every evening on the Mississippi Chris took it upon himself to bound around and gather firewood and industriously stoke the flames.
 He wasn't just a good guy, but he wasn't afraid of getting his hands dirty.

 In fact, Chris was an engineer, exactly the type of character that gets things done.
 And Dave, for all his ideas and silly projects and long distance journeys, was absolutely crap with his hands.